 - Mix the smashed banana, oil, eggs and vanilla together with a hand or stand mixer and beat until incorporated.

-- Add the almond flour, coconut flour, baking soda and salt and mixt to combine.
+- Add the almond flour, flax, baking soda and salt and mix to combine.

 - Add the chocolate chips and mix until just incorporated.
 Batter should be thick and the cookie should hold it shape when placed on the pan.

 - Mashed ripe bananas can often vary in texture and some can contain more liquid than others.
-You may need to add more flour almond and coconut flour if your batter is not thick enough.
+You may need to add more almond flour if your batter is not thick enough.